panoc/pihole-latency-stats/README.md

 ```

-### Help command

-Run sudo ./pihole_stats.sh `-h` or `--help` to see a full list of commands and examples.

 ## Understanding the Metrics

 * **Average:** The arithmetic mean.
 Useful, but often skewed by a few slow queries.
 * **Median (P50):** The "Middle" query.
 Represents your typical experience.
 If your cache hit rate is high, this will be near 0ms.
 * **95th Percentile (P95):** The "Realistic Worst Case."
 95% of your queries are faster than this.
 This is the best metric to judge your actual internet speed, ignoring extreme outliers.

-## Configuration
+## Configuration File

-On the first run, the script creates a file named `pihole_stats.conf` in the same directory.
-You can edit this file to:
+On the first run, the script creates `pihole_stats.conf` in the same directory.
+You can edit this file to permanently set your preferences:

 1. **Define Latency Tiers:** Customize your buckets (e.g., 0.1ms, 50ms, 100ms).
 2. **Set Default Save Directory:** Define a specific folder (e.g., `/home/pi/logs`) where all `-f` files will be saved automatically.